 Here are three important reasons for why writing skills are important.

 By writing, you express your thoughts and communicate ideas and views to others

 By writing, we can express how we feel and what we think.
 It can be a way to get our private thoughts onto paper (like in a journal or a diary) so we can reflect on them.
 But we can also express and communicate our ideas to other people.
 And by writing, we can reach a wider audience and spread our ideas.

-When you write, you have to take care to express what you want by using the right tone, correct grammar and suitable expressions for the audience you’re writing for.
-By practicing writing, we begin to focus not just on what we want to say, but on how we want to communicate with our audience and what is appropriate in different situations.
+When you write, you have to take care to express what you want.
+You do this by using the right tone, correct grammar and suitable expressions for the audience you’re writing for.
+By practicing writing, we begin to focus not just on what we want to say.
+We also focus on how we want to communicate with our audience and what is appropriate in different situations.

 We often judge people based on their writing skills (whether you like it or not)

 This is perhaps not something that we like to admit, but let’s be honest: we very often judge people based on the quality of their writing.
 It can be at school, in a workplace, ahead of a job interview, or in society as a whole (including on social media).

 Just think about the reactions when a public person makes a mistake when they write.
 Or when there’s a mistake in an advert or in a marketing campaign.
 We immediately make judgments about people’s knowledge and intellectuality.